MDAnalysis/UserGuide/doc/source/installation.rst

 pip
 =====
-The following command will install or upgrade the latest stable version of MDAnalysis via pip, with core dependencies.
+The following command will install or upgrade the latest stable version of MDAnalysis via ``pip``, with core dependencies.
 This means that some packages required by specific analysis modules will not be installed.

 .. code-block:: bash